FiveOs/b/README.txt

 Compiler for B language.

-Based on legacy BCPL sources, restored by Robert Nordier, www.nordier.com.
+Based on legacy BCPL sources, restored by FiveO

 Work in progress.